WebOfTrust/keri/docs/keri-dev-env.md

 #### Why Bazel and not something else?
 It replaces [Maven](https://maven.apache.org/).Rebuild only what is necessary.
 Fast, incremental builds with Bazel's advanced local and distributed caching, optimized dependency analysis, and parallel execution.

+### What is WebAuth?
+WebAuthn is a new standard for authentication, which is published by the World Wide Web Consortium and is supported by the FIDO alliance.
+[Source](https://www.loginradius.com/blog/identity/webauth-secures-user-login/)
+#### Why is it relevant for KERI?
+{TBW}
+#### Why WebAuth and not something else?
+{TBW}

+### What is IPEX?
+Issuance and Exchange Protocol Specification for ACDC
+#### Why is it relevant for KERI?
+Provides a uniform mechanism for the issuance and presentation of ACDCs in a securely attributable manner.
+#### Why IPEX and not something else?
+It's a greatly simplified exchange protocol.
+The simplification has two primary advantages.
+The first is enhanced security.
+A well-delimited protocol can be designed and analyzed to minimize and mitigate attack mechanisms.
+The second is convenience.
+A standard simple protocol is easier to implement, support, update, understand, and adopt.
+The tooling is more consistent.

 ## Keripy

 ### What is Pypi?